-If you were to you open the link – but we know you won’t – you would end up in what appears to be the institution’s website, but it’s also a spoof.
-In the short time you are on that site, it can download malware to your computer that intercepts the information you provide.
+If you were to open the link – but we know you won’t – you would end up on what appears to be the institution’s website, but it’s also a spoof.
+In the short time you are on that site, the system can download malware to your computer that intercepts the information you send.
 You can also hover your mouse over the link and see the URL it takes you to: is that the real company’s website?

 If you want to stay safe, simply go to the company’s website as you normally do, not through the link on the email, and look for that offer or log into your bank account.